 Any users added to the scene will appear in a picture-in-picture alongside the slides deck, which can be hidden by turning off their video feed.
 The broadcaster can also go to Controls > Hide speakers to hide the camera view.

 For a more advanced setup, Livestream Studio for Windows and Mac includes numerous features to help you accomplish this.
-One software license is included with a Vimeo Premium membership; two licenses are included with Vimeo Enterprise.
+One software license is included with a Vimeo Premium, Advanced membership; two licenses are included with Vimeo Enterprise.

 To bring your screen in as a source in Livestream Studio, you can use one of the following methods: